About Club Volleyball

 • Tournaments are typically one full day on the weekend with the exception of Provincials and Nationals which take place over 3 days and include a mid-week commitment.
 Senior teams may also participate in Grand Prix tournaments which are 2 day tournaments.

-While we encourage athletes to play multiple sports, our club teams tend to be quite competitive and we generally ask our athletes to be fully committed to their team from October 1 – April 30 (or May 31 for teams travelling to Nationals or US tournaments).
+We encourage elementary school-age athletes to be multi-sport athletes but managing to rep level sports at the same time can be extremely difficulty.
+Our club teams tend to be quite competitive and we generally ask our athletes to be fully committed to their team from October 1 – April 30 (or May 31 for teams travelling to Nationals or US tournaments).
 It is an expectation that athletes attend all practices, strength & conditioning sessions, and team events and use time management skills to balance academics with playing a competitive sport.
 The progress of a team can be hindered by athletes who fail to attend practices on a regular basis.

-Athletes playing another rep sport must discuss their commitment with the head coach prior to accepting their Rebels offer.
+Athletes playing another rep sport that coincides with the volleyball season must discuss their commitment with the head coach prior to accepting their Rebels offer.

-In OVA tournaments, teams participating in 11U through 14U follow a “Fair Play” rule which stipulates any player not starting the first set in a game, must start the second set and cannot be substituted unless the player becomes ill or injured.
+No. In OVA tournaments, teams participating in 11U through 14U follow a “Fair Play” rule which stipulates any player not starting the first set in a game, must start the second set and cannot be substituted unless the player becomes ill or injured.
 During the third set of play, coaches may play any player he/she chooses.
-In 11U-13U game play, a Rally Ball (formerly called Triple Ball) format is used during OVA tournaments.
-Information on Rally Ball may be obtained from the OVA website.

-In the 15U division and 16U trillium division, coaches follow the Fair Play rule in pool play, then choose their line-ups freely once they enter cross-overs.
+In the 15U division and 16U Trillium division, coaches follow the Fair Play rule in pool play, then choose their line-ups freely once they enter afernoon cross-overs.

 From 16U through 18U, coaches may play whichever line-ups they choose.